 8.4 The CPA permits certain goods and/or lots to be offered with reserve and others offered absolute or without reserve at the same auction, and at the same time, provided non-misleading advertisement make it clear, through appropriate emphasis, which goods and/or lots are offered by each method.

-8.5 The control of the auction shall be conducted by the auctioneer, who has the sole right to regulate the bidding process and control the bid increments as well as the right to withdraw any goods and/or lots, as the case may be, scheduled to be auctioned.
+8.5 The control of the auction shall be conducted by Aucor, who has the sole right to regulate the bidding process and control the bid increments as well as the right to withdraw any goods and/or lots, as the case may be, scheduled to be auctioned.
+Should a dispute arise between two or more bidders, the auctioneer reserves the right, to either declare the purchaser or resell the goods.
+The auctioneer's decision in this regard is final.

-8.6 No bids will be taken from unregistered persons without bidder numbers and the auctioneer may only sell to registered bidders.
+8.6 No bids will be taken from unregistered persons without bidder numbers and Aucor may only sell to registered bidders.

 8.7 Bidders must direct their bids to the auctioneer or official bid assistants.
 The practice whereby bidders connive, suppress prices or intimidate other bidders is strictly prohibited.